Skip to content

 System Uptime

-Why Water Recycling is Critical in Perth: Permanent Restrictions and 50% Desalination
+Why Water Recycling is Critical in Perth

 Perth's Water Challenges

-• Climate projections show 10-30% decline in rainfall by 2070
+• Climate projections show 15% reduction in winter rainfall since 1970s

 Impact on Perth Businesses